BertKoor/MetMavenKunJeAllesBouwen/src/payload/readme.txt

-This is the payload folder.
+This is the payload folder, version ${project.version}.
 It contains my shopping lists.

 The purpose of this workshop is to make a Maven artifact,